 Dates and fruit like a banana or ½ cup of pineapple are good post-workout snack.
 Have with some raw nuts such as almonds or walnuts to simultaneously help build and repair muscle, and limit any blood glucose highs and lows.

 A smoothie with banana, unsweetened almond milk, a pinch of good quality salt and a handful of leafy greens like spinach will offer both glycogen and electrolyte replenishment, supplying minerals such as sodium, magnesium, calcium and potassium.

 Electrolyte & fluid replenishment

 If you are working out moderately for 45 minutes or less – do not need to eat after.
-Hydrate and get on with the day.
-Beyond that or if working more intensely consider using real food to boost glycogen, fluid and electrolyte stores.
+Hydrate with water and get on with the day.
+If working more intensely, consider using real food to boost glycogen, fluid and electrolyte stores.
 If persisting beyond 90 minutes, you will need to refuel during the workout.
 In this case, or if you are a professional or endurance athlete, you should chat with your sports nutritionist or dietician to tailor a diet to optimise your performance and recovery.

 Eat real food and power on

 Overall it is critical to consume a diet of nourishing, nutrient-dense whole foods for effective and efficient restoration.
 The better the food choices, the less the likelihood of reaching for Gatorade to get through a 3pm slump, training session or competition.

 For optimal energy, performance and recovery, ensure the daily diet is high in a range of fresh whole foods, including vegetables, fruit, beans, nuts, seeds, fish and grass-fed, free-range meat.
 A diet like this is high in phytochemicals, nutrients and antioxidants, which reduce impact, improve body function, and mitigate the oxidative damage high moderate to high-intensity exercise can cause, helping recovery overall (and in the long run, better performance).